oniani/dot/README.md

 > ```

 > [!TIP]
-> One can disable asking for a password when using `sudo`:
+> It is also possible to bypass a password prompt when using `sudo`:
 >
 > ```console
 > sudo touch "/etc/sudoers.d/$USER"